Greg Blankenship: College career

 Blankenship has been inducted into the California State University, East Bay Athletics Hall of Fame.

-Pro football career
+Professional career

-Blankenship went undrafted in the 1976 NFL Draft, but was signed by the Oakland Raiders.
+Blankenship went undrafted in the 1976 NFL draft, but was signed by the Oakland Raiders.
 He played four games for the Raiders before being cut.

 He was picked up by the Steelers about a month later, primarily to serve as a special teams player.
 He played for the Steelers in the final six games of the 1976 season.

 Blankenship was cut by the Steelers prior to the 1977 season.
 He was picked up in 1978 by the British Columbia Lions of the Canadian Football League.